-Most photographers with experience shooting the night sky have heard of the ever-changing “500/400/300 Rule,” for exposure times.
+Most photographers with experience shooting the night sky have heard of the ever-changing “500/400/300 Rule” for exposure times.
 Some have also heard of the newer “NPF rule,” a much more exact formula used to calculate exposure times.
-It factors in the size of your sensor’s pixels to determine the maximum exposure time before star trailing will appear.
+It factors in your sensor’s pixels’ size to determine the maximum exposure time before star trailing will appear.

 Astrotracer does an excellent job rendering both rules almost obsolete (for Pentaxians.)

-In real-world testing, Astrotracer is far from being on par with a real tracking mount, which can track the sky for 5 to 10 minutes or longer.
+Astrotracer is far from being on par with a tracking mount in real-world testing, which can track the sky for 5 to 10 minutes or longer.

 Rumor has it; you can track the sky for up to 5 minutes with Astrotracer.
 But I’ve only successfully used an exposure time of 4 minutes with almost no trailing occurring.

-During my recent tests, using the Pentax K-1’s Astrotracer feature with Pentax’s new D FA* 50mm f/1.4, I was able to shoot perfectly sharp images, consistently, using a shutter duration of 1 minute without any sign of trailing.
+During my recent tests, I used the Pentax K-1’s Astrotracer feature with Pentax’s new D FA* 50mm f/1.4 lens.
+I shot perfectly sharp images consistently, using a shutter duration of 1 minute without any sign of trailing.

-For comparison, the “NPF Rule,” calculated by the PhotoPills app, recommends a max exposure time of 2.29 seconds on the Pentax K-1 with a 50mm lens mounted.
+For comparison, the “NPF Rule,” calculated by the PhotoPills app, recommends a max exposure time of 2.29 seconds for a Pentax K-1 with a 50mm lens mounted.

 Several K-1 owners, myself included, are now regularly using Astrotracer.